-The fourth annual World Pangolin Day will be celebrated on 21 February 2015!
+The fifth annual World Pangolin Day will be celebrated on 20 February 2016!

 World Pangolin Day is an opportunity for pangolin enthusiasts to join together in raising awareness about these unique mammals — and their plight.
 Pangolin numbers are rapidly declining, particularly in Asia.
 Pangolin trafficking is now recognized as a serious problem in Africa.